Rangers vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has collected 72 hits with 19 doubles, two triples, seven home runs and 23 walks.
-He has driven in 30 runs with 22 stolen bases.
+- Franco has 73 hits with 19 doubles, two triples, seven home runs, 23 walks and 30 RBI.
+He's also stolen 22 bases.

 Franco Recent Games